ltw-webdev-1/curriculum/install-all-the-things.md

       1. <a href="fixer.html" download="fixer.html">Download this HTML file.</a>
         *(If clicking this link doesn’t download the file, `Right Click > Download Linked File`.)*
-      2. Go to where it was downloaded and right click—press “Get Info”.
+      2. In Finder, go to where it was downloaded (likely your “Downloads” folder) and right click—press “Get Info”.
       3. Under the “Open with” section, set it to “Firefox” or “Chrome”.
       4. Press “Change All…”.
       5. Close the info window and trash the HTML file.